Trope (philosophy): In metaphysics

 Trope theory (or trope nominalism) in metaphysics is a version of nominalism.
 Here, a trope is a particular instance of a property, like the redness of a particular rose, or the specific nuance of green of a specific individual leaf.
 Trope theories assume that universals are unnecessary.
 This use of the term goes back to D. C. Williams (1953).
 The basic problem has been discussed previously in philosophy without using the term "trope".
-The following is a brief background:

 The basic problem is the problem of universals.
 One part of the problem of universals is determining what it is for two tokens (or separate instances of something) to be of the same type.
 How different things can be the same.
 The arguments are complex, and involve semantics, metaphysics and epistemology.
 One classical solution is that of realism as found in the middle period of Plato's philosophy, with the Republic as a crowning work.
 According to this solution there are ideas or forms for any property.
 These forms exist timelessly as singular, perfect individuals in a metaphysical (timeless, supra-sensible) world of their own.
 They correspond to what is later called "universals".
 Somehow the form of a specific color creates many secondary images of itself, as when a prototype is used to make copies or an object casts several shadows.
 Expressed more abstractly, the individual colour-instances (the green of a leaf, the similar green of a frog) all partake in the same idea of green.
 In Plato the theory of forms is related to his theses about innate knowledge.
 In Phaedo the turn of the argument is that we cannot learn from experience what similarity is through abstraction, but must possess it in an innate form before we have any experience (Phaedo 74a–75d).
 Nevertheless, Plato in the Parmenides dialogue himself formulated several problems for his view.
 One is: How the idea can, being single, nevertheless be present in a multitude of separate instances without being split apart.